Kingsleysase/Excel-Projects/Pizza Sales Project/Pizza Sales Analysis Report.md

 ## Insights & Interpretation

-- **Large Pizzas** are the most profitable — customers prefer bigger sizes
+- **Large Pizzas** are the most profitable, customers prefer bigger sizes
 - **Classic Deluxe Pizza** is the top-selling product (2,416 orders)
 - **Thai Chicken, Barbecue Chicken**, and **California Chicken** bring in the most revenue (~$43K each)
-- Most customers **order alone** — a big opportunity to upsell bundles
+- Most customers **order alone**, a big opportunity to upsell bundles
-- **Vegetarian pizzas** are under-marketed despite 11,449 orders — potential for growth
+- **Vegetarian pizzas** are under-marketed despite 11,449 orders, with potential for growth
-- Peak hours = **Lunch and Dinner Rush** — marketing should focus here
+- Peak hours = **Lunch and Dinner Rush**,  marketing should focus here

 ---